AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-single-sign-on-to-a-portal.md

 Marketo functions as a SAML Service Provider (SP), and depends on an external Identity Provider (IdP) to authenticate users.

-Once SSO is enabled, the IdP can validate a user’s credentials.
+Once SSO is enabled, the IdP can validate a user's credentials.
 When a user wishes to use Marketo software, the IdP then sends a signed SAML message to Marketo, acting as the SP.
 This message vouchsafes to Marketo that the user is authorized to use Marketo software.

 >[!NOTE]
 >